GamesCreed

 Blackout Protocol, PC, Review, Gameplay Screenshot, GamesCreed

-Next is Scalpel, SEVERANCE which is her ability is an extremely high-risk but high DPS finisher that can be helpful in a tricky situation so she is more suited to a close combat rapid-fire style before falling back and reloading to the cover fire of her teammates.
+Next is Scalpel, SEVERANCE, which is her ability is an extremely high-risk but high DPS finisher that can be helpful in a tricky situation, so she is more suited to a close combat rapid-fire style before falling back and reloading to the cover fire of her teammates.
 The final Playable character is Beaker.
-She is currently the only support character with her being able to restore chunks of health for herself and her teammates with her ability.
+She is currently the only support character, as her being able to restore chunks of health for herself and her teammates with her ability.

 Blackout Protocol, PC, Review, Gameplay Screenshot, GamesCreed